Break-Through-Tech/Marsh-McLennan-1A-object-detection-model/Challenge-Project-Overview.md

 ## 🎯 The Challenge

 ### Project Summary
 In this project, you will use hospital emergency patient injury descriptions from the U.S. Consumer Product Safety Commission’s National Electronic Injury Surveillance System (CPSC NEISS), Natural Language Processing (NLP) and Large Language Model (LLM) techniques to extract the objects involved in injury incidents.
-This will help our company address the business problem of workplace and product-related injury prevention, reduce injury-related costs, and improve safety and loss-prevention strategies.
+This will help our company address the business problem of workplace and product-related injury prevention, reducing injury-related costs, and improving safety and loss prevention strategies.

 ### Success Criteria
-The model should be able to correctly extract and classify the objects mentioned in a testing set of anonymized workers' compensation accident descriptions.
-Success will also be measured by comparing the model's performance against the company's existing object detection model.
+We will provide the students with a final testing set of anonymized workers' compensation accident descriptions.
+Their model should be able to correctly extract and classify the objects mentioned in the descriptions.

+We will also compare it to our existing object detection model to see if the students' model performs favorably.

+### Stretch Goal
+If the students progress quickly enough, they can explore other fields mentioned in the NEISS (specifically NEISS Work) database.

 ### Project Milestones